India's Sharma hangs onto WGC Mexico lead

 Mexico City (AFP) - India's Shubhankar Sharma survived some shaky moments to maintain his two-shot lead at the WGC Mexico Championship after the third round on Saturday.

-Sharma, the 21-year-old Asian Tour Order of Merit leader whose two European Tour wins this season -- the first of his career -- have propelled him to number 75 in the world, is making his first start in an elite World Golf Championships event.
+Sharma, the 21-year-old Asian Tour Order of Merit leader whose European Tour wins this season at Johannesburg and the Maybank Championship have propelled him to number 75 in the world, is making his first start in an elite World Golf Championships event.

+He's vying to break into the top 50 in time to earn a Masters berth.
+With a win on Sunday he would become the youngest player to win a WGC event, eclipsing the mark of Patrick Reed who won the 2014 WGC Mexico Championship at 23 years old.

+"I don't really want to think about it," Sharma said.
+"That would put too much pressure on me.
+I just want to go ahead and enjoy myself.

 He had five birdies and three bogeys in his two-under par 69 at Club de Golf Chapultepec near Mexico City, where his 13-under par total of 200 put him two clear of five-time major winner Phil Mickelson, reigning Masters champion Sergio Garcia, Tyrrell Hatton and Rafa Cabrera Bello.